-With ecommerce you can grow your business into a recognisable and well-loved brand.
-By creating an online presence, you can boost your customers’ experience by including social media pages so your business can become more than just a mere shop.
-Your website will become the shop front for your entire enterprise.
+With ecommerce, you can grow your business into a recognisable and well-loved brand.
+By creating an online presence, you can boost your customers’ experience by including social media pages, so your business can become more than just a mere shop.
+Your website will become the shopfront for your entire enterprise.
 From there you can expand your activities and your product ranges, without the need for a relocation of physical address.

 2. Lower overheads

 When starting out in ecommerce you can avoid most of the expensive upfront costs a traditional bricks-and-mortar Dorset high street shop might incur.
 Unlike physical shops, ecommerce shops tend to carry fewer overheads and lower operating costs, so expanding your activity by including an online element does not necessarily have to incur a large risky investment.
-If you are thinking of expanding your company, adding an online component might well be cheaper option than another physical shop.
-After the initial setup costs of your ecommerce shop, the on-going costs for things such as maintenance will be quite low compared to the potential increase in profits and the money saved from paying rent for another bricks-and-mortar shop.
+If you are thinking of expanding your company, adding an online component might well be a cheaper option than another physical shop.
+After the initial setup costs of your ecommerce shop, the ongoing costs for things such as maintenance will be quite low compared to the potential increase in profits and the money saved from paying rent for another bricks-and-mortar shop.
 Also, unlike a physical shop, an ecommerce shop does not need to be physically staffed by people several hours a day, and helps keep the wage bill down.

 3. Cheaper advertising

-In comparison to traditional methods of advertising, digital advertising is quite cheap, flexible and well-suited to different budgets.
+In comparison to traditional methods of advertising, digital advertising is quite cheap, flexible, and well-suited to different budgets.
 For most companies a mixture of digital and traditional advertising generally works best, and many now advertise digitally as their principal method.
-One example of a very simple, cheap and effective way of digital advertising is through the use of email, but there are many other channels available such as Google AdWords.
+One example of a very simple, cheap and effective way of digital advertising is through the use of email, but there are many other channels available such as Google Ads.